24/7 Helpline

 Heroin will metabolise back into Morphine and bind to the opioid receptors.

-You will experience a warm sensation of euphoria (a “rush”.
-Your mouth will go dry and your skin will be flushed.
+You will experience a warm sensation of euphoria (a “rush”.)
+Your mouth may feel dry, and your skin might become flushed.

 As your central nervous system becomes clouded and depressed you will become drowsy.